i-xfliu/SOEN6111/README.md

 Range [0,1].

 As a comparision, we will try the other algorithm, namely Matrix factorization-based collaborative filtering, which can directly use user-item interaction matrix as training data.
-Matrix factorization can be used to discover latent features between two different kinds of entities\cite{}.Converting our dataframe into a numpy matrix in the format of utility matrix is the problem to be solved.
+Matrix factorization can be used to discover latent features between two different kinds of entities\cite{NN}.Converting our dataframe into a numpy matrix in the format of utility matrix is the problem to be solved.